 Following a briefing of the tour, we leave Cape Town at 8am and pay a visit Hout Bay harbour on our way to the African Penguin colony (Boulder’s Beach) on the way to Cape Point Nature Reserve.
 We test out some of Cape Town’s wonderful local cuisine at the famous V&A Waterfront.

-Includes: Entrance fees to Penguin colony & Cape Nature Point
+Includes: Entrance fees to Penguin colony & Cape Point Nature Reserve

 Overnight: Sweetest Guesthouses – is a collection of individually decorated houses in a metropolitan area of Cape Town near the V&A Waterfront.
 The group may be spread amongst any of the houses, within walking distance of each other, and the group breakfasts will be taken in the same house.
 Rooms are twin with en-suite facilities (or similar guest house).
 WiFi available

 Distance covered: Full day Cape Peninsular tour is 160km which takes between 6 and 8 hours

 Day 2: Cederberg, South Africa

 The Cederberg is an enormous jagged landscape where massive sandstone boulders have been shaped by wind and rain into strange, yet weirdly artistic formations.
 At midday we explore this rough terrain on foot, getting us closer to nature.

-Trip Highlights: Entrance fees, and walking permit in the Cederberg
+Trip Highlights: Entrance fees, and walk in the Cederberg

 Accommodation: Western Cape Nature Conservation – 2 twin share bedrooms in each chalet with 1 bathroom shared between 2 rooms.
 WiFi not available